zkilleb/express-logger/README.md

 `outputFormat`: String name of desired file extension type of logfile. (e.g., .log, .txt).
 Extension will default to `.log` if no value is provided.

+`consoleOnly`: Boolean value to log to the console instead of a file.
+Will override file output if set to true.

 **Example output**

 ```